sidatasciencelab/gender-spacy/blog.md

 In addition to this, we identify all gender pronouns in a text and flag them with a gender-specific label, e.g. `FEMALE_PRONOUN`.

 Finally, we use a coreference resolution model to then examine the text.
-Corefernece resolution is the clustering of spans, or words, in a document.
+Coreference resolution is the clustering of spans, or words, in a document.
 It matches antecedents and postcedents to heads.
 Consider the following text:

 ```
 "Anna plays the violin.
 She likes music."